-2.2.
-The "mistake": Overview
+7.2.2 The "Mistake": Overview

-Movements of the inflation rates, CPI and WPI, and the interest rates, ODR and call rate, from 1971 to 1975 are shown in Figure 1 where inflation variables are defined as a change over the same month of one year earlier.
-Table 2 shows Industrial production, M2 growth rate, and yen/dollar rate as well as CPI and WPI inflation.
-There were little cautionary signs of inflation until the summer of 1972, the CPI inflation rate being at around 5%, and slightly declining, and the WPI inflation rate close to zero.
-However, the WPI started to increase in the summer of 1972, and quickly reached 5%, the level of CPI inflation rate, by November 1972.
+Movements of the inflation rates-CPI and Wholesale Price Index (WPI)-and the interest rates-ODR and call rate-from 1971 to 1975 are shown in figure 7.1, where inflation variables are defined as a change over the same month of one year earlier.
+Table 7.2 shows industrial production, M2 growth rate, and yen/dollar rate, as well as CPI and WPI inflation.
+There were little cautionary signs of inflation until the summer of 1972, the CPI inflation rate being at around 5 percent, and slightly declining, and the WPI inflation rate close to zero.
+However, the WPI started to increase in the summer of 1972, and quickly reached 5 percent, the level of CPI inflation rate, by November 1972.
 The sharp increase in the WPI was considered to be an indication of future inflation in the CPI.